 What is a Valve Positioner?

+To understand valve positioner working, it helps to look at the continuous communication between the controller, the positioner, and the actuator.
 A valve positioner receives an input signal (typically 4–20 mA or 3–15 psi) from a process controller.
-It then compares this signal to the actual valve stem position using a feedback mechanism.
-If there is a difference (called an error), the positioner adjusts the air supply to the actuator until the valve reaches the correct position.
+It then compares this incoming signal to the actual valve stem position using a mechanical or digital feedback mechanism.

 Types of Valve Positioners